On-Device Context: A defense against misinformation in the encrypted WhatsApp

-This client-side context approach is simply a combination of ideas from two existing models.
+This on-device context approach is simply a combination of ideas from two existing models.
 Facebook’s collaboration with the International Fact Checking Network provides a trusted source of debunks and context around viral rumors.
 Modern browsers regularly download a list of malware sites which they warn users about in order to protect them while still maintaining user privacy (many browser extensions including most ad blockers also use client-side lists).

 To ensure fact checkers are aware of and can triage what to check, WhatsApp can rely on traditional methods, such as advertising to people to report rumors and monitoring public social media.
 In addition, WhatsApp could support “rumor gathering” through additional built-in reporting features to encourage people to share potential misinformation, and through differential privacy protected statistics on what people are seeing in different regions.

 It’s also important to note that on-device context might only be applied to larger group chats e.g. 50+ or even 100+ member groups through which many rumors travel.

 Types of threats